Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Introduction

-There is a line of work on detecting covariance changes in online settings. \citet{xie2020sequential} discussed online monitoring of multivariate streaming data for changes in covariance matrices, focusing on a specific covariance structure that transitions from the identity matrix to an unknown spike covariance model.
-They proposed the largest-eigenvalue Shewhart chart and the subspace cumulative sum detection procedure. \citet{buzun2018change} used the sup norm of a matrix as their statistics and considered abrupt changes in the inverse covariance matrix and the covariance matrix of large-dimensional data, respectively.
-Their methods used entirely data-driven algorithms with bootstrap calibration to select thresholds, and the temporal independence of random variables was assumed. \citet{li2023online} considered the Frobenius norm and introduced a novel stopping rule that accommodates spatial and temporal dependencies, applicable to non-Gaussian data.
+In addition, since the correlation matrix is a particular case of the covariance matrix, some methods designed to detect changes in covariance may be used to detect changes in correlation. \citet{dette2022estimating} proposed a two-stage bootstrap approach to detect and locate change points in the covariance.
+There is a line of work on detecting changes in covariance matrices\citep{buzun2018change, xie2020sequential, li2023online}, as well as changes in the inverse covariance matrix\citep{ryan2023detecting} in online settings.
 However, it is worth mentioning that relying solely on the covariance matrix for analysis may be susceptible to noise interference, making the correlation matrix more reliable for certain applications.
-This is evidenced by the real data analysis in \cite{li2023efficient}, which accurately detected changes in the coronary artery disease index in rearranged RNA data using correlation analysis, while covariance-based methods did not.
+For example, the method proposed by \citet{dette2022estimating} performed poorly in detecting changes in correlation, since it mainly detects changes in univariate variances.
+This is also evidenced by the real data analysis in \citet{li2023efficient}, which accurately detected changes in the coronary artery disease index in rearranged RNA data using correlation, while the covariance-based methods failed to do so.
+A similar observation is demonstrated in our second application on seismic event detection.

 This paper focuses on online change detection of correlation matrices.
-We do not restrict a particular parametric form for the distributions, but only assume that the pre- and post-change distributions employ different and {unknown} correlation matrices.
-We assume the availability of a reference dataset generated from the pre-change distribution, which is used to estimate the pre-change correlation matrix.
-The post-change correlation matrix is estimated from the data sequences and compared with the reference to compute detection statistics.
-Moreover, we incorporate both the $\ell_1$ and $\ell_\infty$ norms to effectively accommodate the sparse and non-sparse changes in the correlation structure.
+We do not restrict a particular parametric form for the data distribution, but only assume the availability of a reference dataset generated from the pre-change distribution in order to estimate the pre-change correlation matrix.
+The post-change correlation matrix is estimated from the data sequences and compared with the reference one to compute detection statistics.
+We propose a series of detection statistics based on the $\ell_1$ and $\ell_\infty$ norms of the squared difference between vectorized pre- and post-change correlation matrices, accommodating dense and sparse changes in the correlation structure, respectively.
+Meanwhile, a combined detection statistic that integrates both norms is also proposed to ensure good detection performance across varying sparsity levels.
+For additional studies in dense and sparse settings, see \citet{korostelev2008multi, enikeeva2019high,xie2013sequential}.